Introduction: UK Train and Weather Display

 Step 5: Software and Config

-As the ESP8266 is limited in memory the interface to the Rail database and the processing of its response have been optimised to use minimal memory.
+As the ESP8266 is limited in memory the interface to the Rail and weather databases and the processing of its response have been optimised to use minimal memory.
 The query used to access the database is contained in the config file and has various parameters like station names which are substituted.

 The Readme includes instructions for use.
 In particular note

-- You must get an Access Token from National rail.
+- You must get an Access Tokens from National rail and openWeather.
 Registration and normal usage is free.

 - You should change the default passwords in the ino file before compiling.

-- You need to change the trainsConfig.txt file to contain your access token and to change station data and any personal preferences.
+- You need to change the trainsWeatherConfig.txt file to contain your access token and to change station data and any personal preferences.

-- You will need to get your own local station and destination 'CRS' codes.
+- You will need to get your own local station and destination 'CRS' codes and weather city codes.
 The ReadMe has links to get these.